0ctobyte/procyon/README.md

 ### Fetch Stage

 The fetch stage is very simple at the moment.
+It simply takes the current PC and sends it to the iCache to read out  and enqueuing it into the Instruction FIFO.
+It handles cache misses by allocating the PC in the Instruction Fetch Queue.

+#### PC Generator

+The PC Generator (`PC`) either increments the PC by 4 or maintains the current PC in case of structural hazards (Instruction FIFO full or Instruction Fetch Queue full) or sets it to the redirect address in case of a flush.

+#### Instruction Cache Data/Tag Read

+The Instruction Cache is queried for tag and the data (it will return the full cache-line) in this cycle (`IT`).
+The cache supports bypassing data from incoming fills.

+#### Instruction Cache Hit Check & Read

+Cache-line tags and validity are checked in this cycle (`IR`) and if a cache hit is indicated, the instruction data will be marked valid.

+#### Enqueue

-It simply takes the current PC (`PC` cycle) and sends it to the iCache to read out (`IT` - iCache tag/data cacheline read, `IR` - pull out 4 byte instruction from cacheline).
-If there is a cache miss, the fetch unit will signal the Instruction Fetch Queue to retreive the cacheline and stall.
-Once the cacheline is filled, the fetch unit will resume at the missed PC.
-If a valid instruction is found in the iCache, the fetch unit will enqueue (`IE` - instruction enqueue) it into the instruction FIFO.
+If there is a cache miss, the fetch unit will signal the Instruction Fetch Queue to retrieve the cache-line and stall.
+Once the cache-line is filled, the fetch unit will resume at the missed PC.
+If a valid instruction is found in the iCache, the fetch unit will enqueue it into the Instruction FIFO in this cycle (`IE`).
 It will stall if the instruction FIFO is full.

-The PC mux will use the redirect address for the PC if a flush is signalled by the back end of the core.
+### IFQ: Instruction Fetch Queue

+The Instruction Fetch Queue is very simple.
+It will simply request the CCU to retrieve the cache-line and then signal a fill request to the iCache when the cache-line is available.

+#### IFQ Allocate

+Whenever the Fetch unit misses in the iCache it will send an allocate request to the Instruction Fetch Queue with the PC that missed.

 ### Decode Stage